Two of four Americans kidnapped by gunmen in Mexico found dead | Law-Order

 Two of four Americans kidnapped by gunmen in Mexico found dead

-Two of four Americans kidnapped by gunmen on Friday when they drove into Mexico have been found dead, and the two survivors have returned to the United States, the local government said on Tuesday.
+Two of four Americans kidnapped by gunmen on Friday after they drove into northeast Mexico have been found dead, and the two survivors have returned to the United States, the local government said on Tuesday.

-The kidnappings have put a spotlight on U.S. concerns over widespread gang violence in Mexico.
-Republicans, in particular, have been pushing for the U.S. government to take a tougher line on Mexican organized crime amid rising drug-related overdose deaths.
+The kidnappings have put a harsh spotlight on U.S. concerns over widespread gang violence in Mexico.
+Republicans, in particular, have been pushing for the U.S. government to take a tougher line on organized crime south of the border amid rising overdose deaths caused by fentanyl, a synthetic opioid trafficked by Mexican cartels.

-ABC News on Monday named the four people as Latavia "Tay" McGee, Shaeed Woodard, Zindell Brown and Eric James Williams.
-A Tamaulipas official said the two survivors identified themselves as Latavia McGee and Eric James Williams.
+ABC News on Monday named the four Americans as Shaeed Woodard, Zindell Brown, Latavia "Tay" McGee and Eric James Williams - with the last two named by a Tamaulipas official as the survivors.
+Williams was receiving treatment in hospital in Brownsville, Texas, which is across the border from Matamoros, the city in Tamaulipas where the four had entered Mexico, the official said.
+CNN said one of the four Americans was seriously injured.

+The four were in a white minivan when they entered Matamoros on Friday.
+Gunmen fired on them shortly after they crossed into Mexico and then herded them into another vehicle before fleeing the scene, the U.S. embassy in Mexico said.
+A Mexican bystander was also killed when the abduction took place, authorities said.
+U.S. media have reported that McGee was traveling with the group to Mexico to get cosmetic surgery.

 U.S. Attorney General Merrick Garland also offered his condolences and said he had been briefed by the FBI on the matter.
 He did not comment on reports of the deaths.